franciscoxavier04/pm-BIM/docs/release-notes/15-1-0/README.md

 Additionally, you can now add a description to add further information about the relation.
 Please note that the description will be displayed on both work packages, below the related other work package.

 > [!NOTE]
 > Important information: With this redesign, **you will no longer be able to create new work packages directly on the Relations tab**.
-Please tell us if you were using this feature a lot.
-If it will be missed by many users, we will find a way to bring it back.
+We are already working on a solution and plan to release this feature early next year.
+Thank you for your understanding.

 ![Screenshot showing the new Relations tab in a work package](openproject-15-1-relations.png)